 About ME

 I'm a fire ecologist interested in fire behaviour, pyrodiversity, and supporting Indigenous-led fire stewardship.
-In 2023, I began a Pacific Institute for Climate Solutions funded postdoctoral position with The Centre for Wildfire Co-existence at The University of British Columbia.
-My research focuses on understanding historic fire activity and how fire suppression has eroded wildfire resiliency in subboreal forests in northwest British Columbia.
+In 2024, I began a Pacific Institute for Climate Solutions funded Research Associate position with The Centre for Wildfire Co-existence at The University of British Columbia.
+My research focuses on understanding historic fire activity and how fire suppression has eroded wildfire resiliency in subboreal forests in northwest British Columbia, Canada.
+I’m a professional fire ecologist and practitioner as well as an affiliated forest professional.

 In previous postdoctoral positions, I’ve collaborated with researchers to examine how managed forests in British Columbia respond to increasingly severe wildfire seasons.
-PhD research reconstructed Holocene fire activity, climate, and vegetation in temperate rainforests located on the Central Coast of British Columbia.
+My PhD research reconstructed Holocene fire activity, climate, and vegetation in temperate rainforests located on the Central Coast of British Columbia.
 I assessed ecological legacies associated with long-term cultural burning and using fire as a tool for resource management.
-This work has contemporary applications in forest management such as reducing wildfire risk, and establishing prescribed and cultural burning programs in British Columbia that are informed by Indigenous knowledge and western science.
+This work has contemporary applications in forest management such as reducing wildfire risk, and establishing collaborative prescribed and cultural burning programs that are informed by Indigenous knowledge and science.